KingSamuelDavid/AutoGPT-Web-Interaction/README.md

 ## Installation

-Follow these steps to configure the Auto-GPT Email Plugin:
+Follow these steps to configure the Auto-GPT Plugin:

 ### 1. Clone this repository.